0xnu/rewsury/README.md

 (c) 2024 [Finbarrs Oketunji](https://finbarrs.eu).
 All Rights Reserved.

-> Rewsury® is a registered trade mark and its intellectual property (IP) belong to Abíọ̀dún F. Ọkẹ́túnjí.
+> Rewsury® is a registered trademark.
+Its intellectual property (IP) and database belong to Abíọ̀dún F. Ọkẹ́túnjí.